Community

 1-2 Big Goals Your Network is Hoping to Achieve in 2026

-As part of our education program, we are increasing the level of education we provide by piloting our first advanced Tree Stewards training, where we will complement the tree care and planting education our basic training provides with education on technical tree care, climate change, and tree policies.
-In addition, we are piloting a teacher training to support Tacoma Public School teachers in their STEM teaching.
-Our training will provide them with knowledge about local tree species and local tree issues that they can take back to their K-2nd grade students to help them connect with the nature that grows where they live, play, and learn.
+In 2026, TTF is increasing the level of education we provide by piloting the first advanced Tree Stewards training, which will complement the basic tree care and planting instruction with education on technical tree care, climate change, and tree policies.
+An additional effort will provide urban forestry expertise to Tacoma Public School teachers for use in their STEM teaching.
+The teachers will learn about local species and tree issues that they can take back to their elementary students to help them connect with the nature that grows where they live, play, and learn.
+With the recent news that Tacoma Tree Foundation is joining the Tacoma Public Library’s Community Hub, our goal is to further increase access to tree planting and tree-focused educational opportunities while growing our organization’s capacity.

 Advice For Others Looking to Leverage Networks to Help Build a Thriving Community